 General Obligations

-1. Hazardous Wastes and Radioactive Wastes Import and Export Ban
+1. Hazardous Wastes, Other Wastes and Radioactive Wastes Import and Export Ban

 (a) Each Pacific Island Developing Party shall take appropriate legal, administrative and other measures within the area under its jurisdiction to ban the import of all

-hazardous wastes and radioactive wastes from outside the Convention Area.
+hazardous wastes, other wastes and radioactive wastes from outside the Convention Area.
 Such import shall be deemed an illegal and criminal act; and

-(b) Each Other Party shall take appropriate legal, administrative and other measures within the area under its jurisdiction to ban the export of all hazardous wastes and radioactive wastes to all Forum Island Countries, or to territories located in the Convention Area with the exception of those that have the status of Other Parties in accordance with Annex IV.
-Such export shall be deemed an illegal and criminal act.
+(b) Each Other Party shall take appropriate legal, administrative and other measures within the area under its jurisdiction to ban the export of all hazardous wastes, other wastes and radioactive wastes to all Forum Island Countries, or to territories located in the Convention Area with the exception of those that have the status of Other Parties in accordance with Annex VII B. Such export shall be deemed an illegal and criminal act.

 2. To facilitate compliance with paragraph 1 of this Article, all Parties:

-(a) Shall forward in a timely manner all information relating to illegal hazardous wastes and radioactive wastes import activity within the area under its jurisdiction to the Secretariat who shall distribute the information as soon as possible to all Parties; and
+(a) Shall forward in a timely manner all information relating to illegal hazardous wastes, other wastes and radioactive wastes import activity within the area under its jurisdiction to the Secretariat who shall distribute the information as soon as possible to all Parties; and

-(b) Shall cooperate to ensure that no illegal import of hazardous wastes radioactive wastes from a non-Party enters areas under the jurisdiction of a Party to this Convention.
+(b) Shall cooperate to ensure that no illegal import of hazardous wastes, other wastes and radioactive wastes from a non-Party enters areas under the jurisdiction of a Party to this Convention.

-3. Ban on Dumping of Hazardous Wastes and Radioactive Wastes at Sea
+3. Ban on Dumping of Hazardous Wastes, Other Wastes and Radioactive Wastes at Sea

-(a) Each Party which is a Party to the London Convention, the South Pacific Nuclear Free Zone Treaty, 1985, the 1982 United Nations Convention on the Law of the Sea or the Protocol for the Prevention of Pollution of the South Pacific Region by Dumping, 1986, reaffirms the commitments under those instruments which require it to prohibit dumping of hazardous wastes and radioactive wastes at sea; and
+(a) Each Party which is a Party to the London Convention, the South Pacific Nuclear Free Zone Treaty, 1985, the 1982 United Nations Convention on the Law of the Sea or the Protocol for the Prevention of Pollution of the South Pacific Region by Dumping, 1986, reaffirms the commitments under those instruments which require it to prohibit dumping of hazardous wastes, other wastes and radioactive wastes at sea; and

 (b) Each Party which is not a Party either to the London Convention or the Protocol for the Prevention of Pollution of the South Pacific Region by Dumping, 1986, should consider becoming a Party to both of those instruments.